 Contact Synergisity today to for assistance in containing your workers’ compensation costs.

 Establishing a formal return-to-work program allows workers who are unable to perform their usual and customary task due to an injury to temporarily perform in a limited, light-duty or modified capacity during recovery.
 This program allows workers to transition back to full duty and reduce lost time from work.
 Implementing a return-to-work program results in immediate claim cost savings and demonstrates care and concern.
 It shows the injured employee that you value their well being and want them back on the job as soon as possible.
-Benefits of a return to work program include the following. • Improves your ability to manage an injury claim and any restrictions.
+Benefits of a return to work program include the following.

 • Returns experienced employees back to work.